holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 <br>

 4. Select the **Fertilizer** tab and click the **"Add Fertilizer Application"** button.
-Holos has now added a new fertilizer application for this field and will suggest Urea as the fertilizer blend.
+Holos has now added a new fertilizer application for this field and will suggest "Urea" as the fertilizer blend.
 A default application rate is calculated based on the yield value entered for this field.
-Details of this fertilizer application can be changed by clicking the **Show Additional Information** button (e.g., season of application, different fertilizer blend, etc.).
+Details of this fertilizer application can be changed by clicking the **Show Additional Information** button (e.g., season of application, blend, method of application, etc.).

 <br>